Code-Institute-Submissions/onadj-electricity4you.com/README.md

 - Create a web application that allows users to have live Blog and live News about upcoming vehicles and promotions

-- Create a transparent webshop where customers come first, where website visitors can read experiences, questions and reviews from customers and potential customers in a transparent way
+- Create a transparent webshop where customers come first, where website visitors can read experiences, questions and reviews from customers and potential customers in a transparent way in Blog section

+- I want to track Blog visitors (potentional new customers), use it as a sales improvement

 ---